trystan/EzPzDi/README.md

         .AddTransient<IOtherExample, Example>();
 ```

-## DI a specified implementations
+## Register as explicit service types

-If you don't want any of that, then you can specify the services you want to
+You can also specify the services you want to register and it won't be
-register and it won't be registered as the other interfaces.
+registered as the other interfaces.

 ```csharp
 [AddTransient(ServiceClasses = Type[]{ IOtherExample })]